Hurricanes baseball prepares to utilize different strategy, new faces for upcoming season

 With the start of the season just about a week away, the junior outfielder isn’t the only Hurricane geared up for another year of success.
 Coach Jim Morris led his team to its second-straight 50-plus win season in 2016.
 Can he do it for a third?

-“Every year is exciting, and every year is different,” said Morris, who is entering his 24th year as a head coach.
+“Every year is exciting, and every year is different,” said Morris, who is entering his 24th year as head coach of Miami.
 “We’ve lost a lot of guys to professional baseball.
 We have a lot of question marks, but we have some guys to build around.”

 While the Canes lost sluggers Zack Collins and Willie Abreu to the MLB, they have two vital players returning: Chester and senior infielder Johnny Ruiz.
 Both are efficient hitters, batting .336 and .342 last season, respectively.